 Over two decades on death row

 Wenceslaus continuously sought to challenge his sentence.
-After exhausting his avenues of appeal in Trinidad and Tobago, Wenceslaus applied to appeal to the Judicial Committee of the Privy Council (JCPC) in the UK, which is the final Court of Appeal for Trinidad and Tobago.
-Wenceslaus was refused permission to appeal and in 1998, Wenceslaus wrote to the Advisory Committee on the Power of Pardon asking for his death sentence to be commuted, however he never received a reply.
+After exhausting his avenues of appeal in Trinidad and Tobago, Wenceslaus applied to appeal to the Judicial Committee of the Privy Council (JCPC), the final Court of Appeal for Trinidad and Tobago.
+Wenceslaus was refused permission to appeal and in 1998 wrote to the Advisory Committee on the Power of Pardon asking for his death sentence to be commuted.
+He never received a reply.

 Death sentence quashed

 On 8 June 2020, the High Court of Trinidad & Tobago quashed Wenceslaus’ death sentence.
-The Court held that carrying out Wenceslaus’s sentence after such an extraordinary amount of time would breach his constitutional rights.
-This was based on a legal precedent set by the JCPC in one of our early cases, Pratt & Morgan -v- The Attorney General of Jamaica [1994] which established that a prolonged period of detention under threat of execution amounts to cruel and inhuman punishment.
+The Court held that carrying out Wenceslaus’ sentence after such an extraordinary amount of time would breach his constitutional rights.
+This was based on a legal precedent set by the JCPC in one of The Death Penalty Project’s early cases, Pratt & Morgan -v- The Attorney General of Jamaica [1994], which established that a prolonged period of detention under threat of execution amounts to cruel and inhuman punishment.

 Case Timeline